 This article outlines exactly where each material cost comes from and what you can expect from Kisi compared to the industry average.
 If you want to learn more about materials, hardware, and labor details you can download our comprehensive Physical Security Guide.

-This typically has a few components with associated price ranges:
+Access control systems typically include a few components, with the following associated price ranges:

-The price of the access control and installation is influenced by a couple of factors:
+The price of the access control system and its installation is influenced by a few different factors:

 - Quality of the installer or size of the vendor company